Snow Tubing at Sasquatch Mountain Resort

 Watch our snow tubing video footage on Instagram.

-Tube Park at Sasquatch Mountain
+Tube Park at Sasquatch Mountain has a magic carpet

-You don’t need to walk up the hill like you would with traditional sledding.
+Tubing at Sasquatch Mountain Resort doesn’t require you to walk up the hill like you would with traditional sledding.
 Instead, an easy magic carpet takes you up to the tubing lanes (see above photo).

 Tubing is a great winter activity because you don’t need special training or skills to enjoy it.
 You also don’t need to bring or rent equipment, like you would with skiing, snowboarding or snow shoeing.
-The inflatable tubes are provided with your day pass.
+The inflatable tubes are provided with your tubing pass.

-Young children need to be accompanied by an adult when tubing.
+Very young children need to be accompanied by an adult when tubing.
 That means you are likely going tubing, too.
 Keep that in mind when planning your visit to the Sasquatch tube park.

 Nicole and Connor going up the magic carpet.
 Look at all that snow!

-A variety of tubes are available for guests to use.
+Snow tubes are available for guests to use.
 No need to bring equipment.

 Watch this short video to see the snow tube park.